laveilette History, Family Crest & Coats of Arms

 The surname laveilette was first found in Somerset where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held lands.

-Important Dates for the laveilette family
+Early History of the laveilette family

 This web page shows only a small excerpt of our laveilette research.
 Another 76 words (5 lines of text) covering the years 1327, 1455, and 1487 are included under the topic Early laveilette History in all our PDF Extended History products and printed products wherever possible.